Kelly Osbourne Says Ozzy Intentionally Overdosed When He Learned Sharon Had Cancer, Credits Robin Williams With Saving Mother’s Life

 Ozzy Osbourne is notorious for having spent decades abusing his body with drugs and alcohol.
 His abuse was so extreme and prolonged that it attracted the attention of researchers who wondered — quite frankly — why he hasn’t died yet.

-In 2010 researches with Knome, a genetics lab based in Cambridge, Massachusetts, did a full genome analysis on Ozzy.
+In 2010, researchers with Knome, a genetics lab based in Cambridge, Massachusetts, did a full genome analysis on Ozzy.

 The results?
 Ozzy is a genetic mutant, and that’s what has allowed his body to endure the damage he has put it through.